Is Ho Chi Minh City Dirty?

 Trash in markets and vendors

-Most people go shopping at markets rather than supermarkets in Ho Chi Minh City because they can find fresh ingredients with cheaper prices.
-However, the hygiene is not guaranteed as the waste and garbage can be found all over local markets.
 Most vendors do not throw rubbish into bins.
 They just simply throw their rubbish into the gutters or directly to the ground under their stalls.
-The trash includes plastic bags, food scraps, rotten veggie, cigarette butts, and tissues.
-Only when the sellers need to close their stall they sweep the floor, collect trash, put them in big plastic bags and throw them at a collection point at the rear of the market.
+The trash includes plastic bags, food scraps, rotten veggies, cigarette butts, and tissues.
+Only when the sellers need to close their stall do they sweep the floor, collect trash, put it in big plastic bags, and throw it at a collection point at the rear of the market.

-These vendors aren’t as dirty as it sounds, personally I feel most vendors are doing their best to keep things sanitary, but at the end of the day it is what it is.
+These vendors aren’t as dirty as it sounds.
+Personally, I feel most vendors are doing their best to keep things sanitary, but at the end of the day, it is what it is.
 These markets are unique tourist attractions in Ho Chi Minh City because people can enjoy local food from people peddling their wares.

 Flooding in the city

 The main reason for flooding is uncontrollable littering by us locals.
 The drains are choked up with garbage, river runoff is slowed down because of household trash, giving rainwater no way to escape from the city.
-Therefore, if you visit the city during the rainy season which is from May to November, you should really bring a raincoat, waterproof accessories and flip flops to prevent you from getting wet
+Therefore, if you visit the city during the rainy season, which is from May to November, you should really bring a raincoat, waterproof accessories and flip-flops to prevent you from getting wet

 Air pollution